 Ilhan OImar and Rashida Tlaib are the first Muslim women and Sharice Davids and Debra Haaland the first Native American women to be elected to Congress.
 All are Democrats.

 What's happening in Senate races?

 Republicans are on course to expand their slim 51-49 majority in the upper chamber.
 This ensures Mr Trump will have a majority to confirm his executive and judicial appointments.

 Democrats were always facing an uphill battle in the Senate this year because they were defending 26 races, while just nine Republican seats were up for grabs.

 Key gains for the Republicans came in Indiana, Missouri and North Dakota, where they unseated Democrat incumbents.

-Rick Scott is likely to defeat a Democratic incumbent in Florida, giving Republicans control of both the state's seats for the first time in more than a
+Rick Scott is likely to defeat a Democratic incumbent in Florida, giving Republicans control of both the state's seats for the first time in more than a century.

 Republican Texas Senator Ted Cruz fended off a strong challenge by Democratic rising star Beto O'Rourke.

 America's partisan trenches deepen